D4-Ramirez/tour-system/README.md

 ## ⚙️ Prerequisites

-* Yo need to use Intellij IDEA because it'll download all the dependencies utilized in the backend.
+* Yo need to use [Intellij IDEA](https://www.jetbrains.com/es-es/idea/) because it'll download all the dependencies utilized in the backend.
-* You'll need to have node and npm installed.
+* You'll need to have [node js](https://nodejs.org/es/download/) installed

 ## ✍️ Developed by